jmacedo175/NeuroevolutionAugmentingTopologies/README.md

 # NeuroevolutionAugmentingTopologies
-My pure-python implementation of NEAT
+My pure-python implementation of NEAT, tested with the XOR problem.